AgereJoseph1/URL-shortener/README.md

 # URL Shortening API

-This is a URL shortening API built using PHP and MySQL.
+This is a URL-shortening API built using PHP and MySQL.
 It allows you to easily encode long URLs into short and decode short URLs back to their original form.

 ## Getting Started